kingtoad-c/kingtoad-c/README.md

 ---

-# ***"dont look into the past for insporation for the future, your just goint to recrate historys misstakes "*** - me
+# ***"dont look into the past for insporation for the future, your just going to recrate historys misstakes "*** - me

 # my activity